acss-io/atomizer/docs/breakpoints.md

 },
 ```

-Same logic as above - append `--<breakpoint name>` to any Atomic class to associate that styling with the breakpoint of your choice.
+Same logic as above - append `--<breakpoint name>` to any Atomizer class to associate that styling with the breakpoint of your choice.
 For example, `Fz(1rem)--mw300` will create the following rule in the related container query:

 ```css
 @container (max-width: 300px) {